Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 If you have booked your Camp Nou tour on a match day, opt for public transport.

-Save money on your travel within Barcelona city.
+Save money during your Barcelona holiday.
 For free rides on public transport, get Hola BCN card

 Camp Nou tour hours